StevenTammen/bibledocs.org/content/about-the-author.md

 Simply having the spiritual gift is not enough.
 Many callings within the Body of Christ do not have a particularly long lead-time, but Bible teaching does.
 Doing it right (and all pastor-teachers are called to do it right; compare 2 Timothy 2:15) requires extensive preparation.

-Now, not all teachers are necessarily called to learn the languages (compare 1 Corinthians 12:4-6 -- even people with the same gift can serve in many different capacities within the Body), but even so, properly handling the word of truth requires knowledge in many areas:
+Now, not all teachers are necessarily called to learn the languages (compare 1 Corinthians 12:4-6 -- even people with the same gift can serve in many different capacities within the Body), but even so, properly handling the Word of truth requires knowledge in many areas:

 - A deep understanding of the whole text of scripture
 - Greek and Hebrew (if possible)